rorosaurus/usb-pd-trigger-manual/README.md

 ## ZY12PDN, ZY12PDN-1, ZY12PDN-2, ZY12PDN-3

+These usually cost a bit more (starting around $8 USD) but are the most customizeable.
+It claims to be able to supply 5A.
+There is a button and RGB LED which helps you determine the selected output voltage.
+They come in some variations with: nothing, USB-A port (female), 5.0mm screw terminal.

 ![ZY12PDN-1](ZY12PDN-1.jpg)
 ![ZY12PDN-2](ZY12PDN-2.jpg)
 ![ZY12PDN-3](ZY12PDN-3.jpg)

-These usually cost a bit more (starting around $8 USD) but are the most customizeable.
-It claims to be able to supply 5A.
-There is a button and RGB LED which helps you determine the selected output voltage.

 Print on the main IC: `ST e4 78447 32F030F4P6 PHL 812 A`